EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 teaching: 15
 exercises: 30
 questions:
-- "How can I use Singularity to run BLAST+?"
+- "How can I use Singularity to run bioinformatics workflows with BLAST+?"
 objectives:
 - "Show example of using Singularity with a common bioinformatics tool."
 keypoints:
-- "TBC"
+- "We can use containers to run software without having to install it"
+- "The commands we use are very similar to those we would use natively"
 ---

 We have now learned enough to be able to use Sigularity to deploy software without us